-where $v = \dot{p}$ is the system input to change the ZMP p according to the planned target ZMP trajectory $p^{ref}$ .
+One important fact about the controller is, that it needs a preview of the reference ZMP.
 As can be seen in figure 2.2, it is not sufficient to start shifting the CoM simultaneously with the ZMP.
 Instead the CoM has to start moving before the ZMP does.
-Therefore a preview of $p^{ref}$ is needed to be able to calculate a CoM movement leading to a stable posture.
+Therefore a preview of p^{ref} is needed to be able to calculate a CoM movement leading to a stable posture.